lj3954/rido/README.md

 It is inspired by the [Mido](https://github.com/ElliotKillick/Mido) bash script and [Fido](https://github.com/pbatard/Fido) PowerShell script.

-Rido also provides a CLI, directly allowing users or applications to request URLs and checksums for various windows releases.
-This can be installed using `cargo install rido`.
-This CLI takes in a release, and optionally a language and architecture, and prints a URL and optionally a checksum to stdout, separated by spaces.

 ## License
 Rido is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0).
 This license prohibits the use of this crate as a library within nonfree software or any software licensed under incompatible licenses